 Note: In cases where smokeless fuels containing petrocoke are burned, a pale greyish layer may be deposited on the inner glass surface when the stove is lit.
 Fuels containing a high content petrocoke may cause a glistening in the surface of the ceramic glass.
 Although visible, the structure of the glass will remain intact and the stove safe.
-Glass is not covered by the manufacturer's 10-year Guarantee.
+This reaction is not covered under the manufacturer's guarantee.